Hilyard Robinson

-Hilyard Robert Robinson (1899 – July 2, 1986), was a prominent African-American architect and engineer.
+Hilyard Robert Robinson (December 3, 1899 – July 2, 1986), was an American architect, teacher, and engineer.
+He was a prominent early Black architect in the United States, and influenced a generation of students.

 Biography

-Hilyard Robinson was born in Washington, D.C., where his mother was a seamstress and his grandfather had a shoe-shining business.
+Hilyard Robert Robinson was born in 1899, in Washington, D.C., where his mother was a seamstress and his grandfather had a shoe-shining business.
 Robinson graduated from M Street High School and then studied at the Pennsylvania Museum and School of Industrial Arts (now University of the Arts, Philadelphia).

-During World War I Robinson served as a U.S. Army artillery officer where he spent time in Paris at the Armistice and observed the style of the buildings there.
+During World War I, Robinson served as a U.S. Army artillery officer where he spent time in Paris at the Armistice and observed the style of the buildings there.
 Upon his return to the United States, Robinson transferred to the University of Pennsylvania before eventually graduating from Columbia University in 1924 with a degree in architecture and working for several architectural firms and teaching at Howard University.

 In 1931, after he married Helena Rooks and completed a master's degree at Columbia, the Robinsons went to Europe to study in Germany, where Robinson was influenced by the Bauhaus style, as well as Scandinavia, France and elsewhere.

 Robinson taught architecture at Howard University from the 1920s to 1960s, and he also designed many campus buildings.